isomerpages/mti-osir/_overview-of-sira/Key Ownership and Control Obligations.md

 <div><p>
 Under SIRA, potential investors that wish to acquire equity interest or voting power in a designated entity are subjected to notification or approval obligations if their transactions cross specified thresholds.

 Ownership and control thresholds may be varied on an entity-by-entity basis.
-If applicable, they will be prescribed in subsidiary legislation. </p>
+If applicable, they will be prescribed in subsidiary legislation.
 <img width="100" alt="" src="/images/Acquiring_Interest.jpg">
-</div></li>
+</p></div></li>

 <li><input type="checkbox" id="accordion2">
-<label for="accordion2">Disposal of equity interest or voting power in a designated entity</label>
+<label for="accordion2"><big><b>Disposal of equity interest or voting power in a designated entity</b></big></label>
 <div><p>
 Under SIRA, existing investors that wish to acquire equity interest or voting power in a designated entity are subjected to notification or approval obligations if their transactions cross specified thresholds.

 Ownership and control thresholds may be varied on an entity-by-entity basis.
-If applicable, they will be prescribed in subsidiary legislation.</p>
+If applicable, they will be prescribed in subsidiary legislation.
 <img width="100" alt="" src="/images/Disposal_of_Interest.jpg">
-</div></li>
+</p></div></li>

 <li><input type="checkbox" id="accordion3">
 <label for="accordion3">Acquisition of any part of the business or undertaking, as a going concern, of a designated entity</label>